opentok/learning-opentok-ios/README.md

 The [Learning OpenTok PHP](https://github.com/opentok/learning-opentok-php) repo includes code for setting up a web service that handles the following API calls:

-* "/service" -- The Android client calls this endpoint to get an OpenTok session ID, token, and API key.
+* "/service" -- The iOS client calls this endpoint to get an OpenTok session ID, token, and API key.

-* "/start" -- The Android client calls this endpoint to start recording the OpenTok session to an archive.
+* "/start" -- The iOS client calls this endpoint to start recording the OpenTok session to an archive.

-* "/stop" -- The Android client calls this endpoint to stop recording the archive.
+* "/stop" -- The iOS client calls this endpoint to stop recording the archive.

-* "/view" -- The Android client load this endpoint in a web browser to display the archive recording.
+* "/view" -- The iOS client load this endpoint in a web browser to display the archive recording.

 The HTTP POST request to the /session endpoint returns a response that includes the OpenTok